Chart Color Schemes

 Bexley - North shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area faces educational challenges, with university qualification rates at 28.4%, substantially below the SA3 area average of 38.7%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 20.2%, followed by postgraduate qualifications at 6.4% and graduate diplomas at 1.8%.
-Trade and technical skills are prominent, with 29.6% of residents aged 15+ holding vocational credentials - advanced diplomas at 11.8% and certificates at 17.8%.
+Bachelor degrees lead at 20.2%, followed by postgraduate qualifications (6.4%) and graduate diplomas (1.8%).
+Trade and technical skills are prominent, with 29.6% of residents aged 15+ holding vocational credentials – advanced diplomas (11.8%) and certificates (17.8%).

-Educational participation is notably high, with 31.5% of residents currently enrolled in formal education, including 10.9% in primary, 8.6% in secondary, and 5.9% pursuing tertiary education.
+Educational participation is notably high, with 31.5% of residents currently enrolled in formal education.
+This includes 10.9% in primary education, 8.6% in secondary education, and 5.9% pursuing tertiary education.
 Bexley - North's 5 schools have a combined enrollment reaching 2,110 students while the area demonstrates above-average socio-educational conditions (ICSEA: 1094).
 Education provision is balanced with 4 primary and 1 secondary school serving distinct age groups.
-The area functions as an education hub with 20.7 school places per 100 residents, significantly above the regional average of 11.4, attracting students from surrounding communities.
+The area functions as an education hub with 20.7 school places per 100 residents – significantly above the regional average of 11.4, attracting students from surrounding communities.
+Note: where schools show 'n/a' for enrolments please refer to parent campus.

 Frequently Asked Questions - Education